return42/sphkerneldoc/linux_src_doc/drivers/media/rc/rc-main_c.rst

 It returns the protocol names of supported protocols.
 Enabled protocols are printed in brackets.

-dev->lock is taken to guard against races between device registration, store_protocols and show_protocols.
+dev->lock is taken to guard against races between store_protocols and show_protocols.

 .. _`parse_protocol_change`: